aaronshaver/western-sea-walls-idle-game/roadmap.md

 - Update design: grid contains generic Tile objects; Water/etc. inherits from Tile; each Tile has add remove functions; enforces max 2 length etc for water plus other tiles; rename existing tile stuff to entity

 - Do text size rather than lower and uppercase for levels of buildings/units
+- Should look into the inactive tab pauses game thing; may want to try to prevent that

 - w basic wall builder
 - 1/10/100/etc. wall, where number is the hit points